My First Time in Prison

 Her left front still gives her trouble, looks like she’ll have to have a more thorough examination and probably some sort of treatment.

-I was reading her diary and the trainer mentions her left side giving her problems from the beginning, we sure hope it can be figured out.
+While reading her diary I saw that the trainer mentioned her left side giving her problems from the beginning, we sure hope it can be figured out.

 She makes us smile everyday.
 We love her.
 Thank you.